Abdul Hamid Khan Bhashani: Activities during Pakistan days

-War of Independence 1971
+War of Independence, 1971

 During the March 1971 crackdown, aged about 86, Bhashani was staying at his home in Santosh, Tangail.
 Following the crackdown, he left his home and crossed Jamuna for Sirajganj, and he met rival NAP (Mozaffar) faction workers Saiful Islam and Moraduzzaman in Sirajganj.
 Shortly after his departure, his house in Santosh was burnt by the Pakistani occupation army.
 Unaware of the Mujibnagar government, he planned to reach London and set up a provisional government himself.
 Accompanied by the two, he started upstream on the river Jamuna from Sirajganj by boat and headed for Assam, following his familiar river route.

 Both Bhasani's past ties with Assam and his pro-Chinese affiliation caused anxiety among the Indian authorities.
-He was made the Chairman of Sorbodoliyo Songram Parisad.
+He was made the chairman of Sorbodoliyo Songram Parisad.
 Bhashani asked China to aid Bangladesh in its liberation war.
 His request was not answered by China.
+He was also the chairman of the Advisory Council of the Mujibnagar Government during the 1971 Liberation War.

 Career in independent Bangladesh

 Following independence, Bhashani wanted to play the role of a responsible opposition.
-The progressive forces quickly gathered around him and strengthened the National Awami Party with Kazi Zafar Ahmed as its General Secretary.
+The progressive forces quickly gathered around him and strengthened the National Awami Party with Kazi Zafar Ahmed as its general secretary.
 But soon factional differences among the progressive forces emerged and weakened Bhashani's position.

 Bhashani was highly critical of the authoritarian style of the Awami League and BAKSAL government.
 He also warned Sheikh Mujibur Rahman against the ever-rising corruption and political chaos in his own government happening unbeknownst to him.
-Bhashani was deeply shocked at the killing of Mujib, for whom he had a lot of fatherly affection and his family members.
+Bhashani was deeply shocked at the killing of Mujib, for whom he had a lot of fatherly affection, and his family members.
 The person who conveyed the news of Mujib's demise described how Bhashani cried and then went to his prayer room to offer prayer.

-In May 1976 he led a massive Long March demanding the demolition of the Farakka Barrage constructed by India to divert the flow of the Ganges waters inside its territory, triggering the drying up of river Padma and desertification of Bangladesh.
+In May 1976, he led a massive long march demanding the demolition of the Farakka Barrage, constructed by India to divert the flow of the Ganges waters inside its territory, triggering the drying up of the river Padma and desertification in Bangladesh.

 At the time, the government of Bangladesh unofficially supported Bhashani's Farakka Long March.
 Navy Chief Rear Admiral M. H. Khan was in charge of providing logistics.
 Hundreds of thousands of people from all walks of life from all over the country gathered in Rajshahi to participate in the Long March.

 On the morning of 16 March 1976, Bhashani addressed a gathering of people at the Madrash Maidan in Rajshahi, from where the Long March commenced.
 Hundreds of thousands of people walked more than 100 kilometres on foot for days.
-The March continued to Kansat, a place near the India-Bangladesh border, close to the Farakka barrage.
+The march continued to Kansat, a place near the India-Bangladesh border, close to the Farakka Barrage.

 Bhashani's Farakka Long March was the first popular movement against India by Bangladeshi people who demanded a rightful distribution of the Ganges' water.
-Since then the Farakka Long March Day has been observed on 16 May every year in Bangladesh.
+Since then, the Farakka Long March Day has been observed on 16 May every year in Bangladesh.